askarikzm/PROJECT_X/README.md

 * Search engine optimization (SEO) best practices should be implemented.
 * Regular backups of the website data should be performed.

-**Disclaimer:**

-This documentation is a general overview of the website development process.
-Specific details and functionalities may vary depending on the specific requirements of the club.